Here are the things you need to know to get the best mortgage from the best lenders when you’re self-employed.

 1. Hire an accountant.
 You might be able to keep on top of your finances yourself, but having an accountant shows that you are financially responsible.
 Lenders are also reassured by seeing that a qualified CPA is overseeing your business finances.

 2. Keep your books in order.
-It's so very easy to let things get out of hand, but potentially disastrous for your mortgage application.
-Always file your paperwork correctly and hold on to all of your tax returns and relevant documentation so that you can produce it when the time comes.
+Letting your business's financial documentation get out of hand can preclude you from succeeding in your mortgage application.
+File your paperwork correctly and hold on to all of your tax returns and relevant documentation so that you can produce it when the time comes.

 3. Maintain a good credit score.
 As well as looking at your business’s health, lenders will also examine your personal financial status.
 It’s important to keep your credit ratings high to qualify for the best mortgage rates.

 4. Don’t declare too many expenses.
 When applying for a mortgage, self-employed borrowers need to walk a fine line.
 You usually want to declare as many expenses as possible so as to maximize your tax savings.
 The trouble is that lenders only consider your post-tax income when considering your mortgage application.
 That means that if you made too many deductions, your business would appear to be making far less money than it actually is.